GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 - **CPU metrics**: Since the inference workloads primarily rely on GPU resources, we don't recommend CPU and memory utilization as the only indicators of the amount of resources a job consumes.
 Therefore, using CPU metrics alone for autoscaling can lead to suboptimal performance and costs.

+#### Important HPA Considerations:

-  Horizontal Pod Autoscaling (HPA) is an efficient way to ensure that your model servers scale appropriately with load.
-Fine-tuning the HPA settings is the primary way to align your provisioned hardware cost with traffic demands to achieve your inference server performance goals.
+Optimizing the HPA settings is the primary way to align your provisioned hardware cost with traffic demands to achieve your inference server performance goals.

 We recommend setting these HPA configuration options: